finanzcheck/AOM/README.md

     &aom_platform=FacebookAds&aom_campaign_group_id=4160286035775&aom_campaign_id=6028603577541&aom_ad_group_id=5760286037541

-When a Facebook Ads ad is clicked, data like the following can be found in `piwik_log_visit.aom_ad_data`:
+When a Facebook Ads ad is clicked, data like the following can be found in `piwik_log_visit.aom_ad_params`:

     {"platform":"FacebookAds","campaignGroupId":"4160286035775","campaignId":"6028603577541","adGroupId":"5760286037541"}